-moe. has been hosting Summer Camp since the beginning back in 2001.
-We are thrilled that 12 years later, they will be taking the stage again all 3 days at Summer Camp Music Festival 2014.
+moe. has been hosting Summer Camp since the beginning back in 2001, and we’re thrilled to welcome them back for the 15th Annual Summer Camp Music Festival!

 The preeminent progressive rock band on the music scene today, moe. has had a remarkable career that’s touched upon 3 decades and produced 17 albums.
 The quintet of Al Schnier and Chuck Garvey on guitars and vocals, Rob Derhak on bass and vocals, Jim Loughlin on percussion and vibes, and Vinnie Amico on Drums, continues to push the standard for performance art .